Thursday 10 October 2024

 The river didn't look too fast, we've all seen the Thames higher but it had a heavy flow highlighted by a young swan which went downstream faster than boats are allowed.
 I stopped by the first slack knowing I could get soaked through at any moment so not wanting to walk too far.

-A heavier float than usual was needed as the slack was anything but, however a steady pace did make for a nice trot through, nicer still was the float burying and a decent roach was netted, the roach kept coming and it was great being able to fish maggot without being plagued by bleak.
+A heavier float than usual was needed as the slack was anything but, however a steady pace did make for a nice trot through with a 6 x no4, nicer still was the float burying third run down and a decent roach was netted, the roach kept coming and it was great being able to fish maggot without being plagued by bleak.

-The first 20 fish were all roach before I started getting through to some dace and perch, the flow picked up, got more boily and coloured, holding back harder earned some better roach and suddenly every one was a netter.
+The first 20 fish were all roach before I started getting through to some dace and perch, the flow picked up, got more boily and coloured, holding back harder earned some better roach and suddenly every one was a netter, not huge but not small and jolly good fun.

 I also manged a few silver bream, lovely little things these with their huge eyes, you also get them on bread or hemp but I had 7 today on maggot.